 About the company:

-Transition Peak Limited™ is an online career coaching and training portal that helps companies and individuals move forward and faster following redundancy or career change situations.
-It is a useful tool for corporate companies interested in saving on expensive outplacement costs whilst looking after their existing employees.
-Our online portal provides access to tutorials, documents and checklist.
-It also connects individuals with accredited coaches and experts. find out more on www.transitionpeak.com
+Transition Peak Limited™ is an online career coaching and training portal that helps companies and individuals move forward and faster following redundancy, retirement or return.
+Our online programs provide access to tutorials, documents and checklists.
+We also connect individuals with some of the best career transition coaches and experts in the UK.
+The coaches and experts can provide workshops, group or one-to-one coaching.
+Find out more on www.transitionpeak.com